 So, if you are looking for a risk-free option for your kitchen, then this is surely the safest option for you.

-Black Soapstone
+17. Black Soapstone Backsplash

 Furthermore, this dark backsplash can unleash the chic and charming looks of the oak cabinets, making all your kitchen elements stand out together elegantly.

-Gray Stone
+18. Gray Stone Backsplash

 If your goal is to create a totally natural kitchen with different earthy elements, then without any doubt, the gray stone will be the perfect option for you.